 A new version of the BASRiS form was released on 15 December 2022.
 Please ensure you use the most up to date form.

 The new form states that the date to be provided is the date the clinical judgement of terminal Illness was made.
-You should complete the BASRiS as soon as you make the clinical judgement, but if you complete it on a later date, you must put the date on which you diagnosed the terminal illness.
+You should complete the BASRiS as soon as you make the clinical judgement, but if you complete it on a later date, you must record the date on which you made the clinical judgement of terminal illness.

 Independent GP contractors and private GPs, as well as GPs and registered nurses employed by the independent contractor and private GP practices, can submit a claim on behalf of the GP practice.
 A registered medical practitioner or registered nurse who is employed by a third sector organisation (for example a charity) can submit a claim on behalf of that organisation.